Split Second (game show): ABC: 1972–1975

 Split Second occupied only one timeslot during its three-year run, 12:30 p.m.
-(11:30 a.m., Central), against the traditional CBS favorite Search for Tomorrow and NBC's The Who, What, or Where Game.
+(11:30 a.m., Central), against the long-running CBS soap opera Search for Tomorrow and NBC's The Who, What, or Where Game.
 It displaced Password, which moved ahead a half-hour.
-Although never able to surmount Search, Split Second kept a large number of affiliates on the network at that hour (preemptions, mostly for local newscasts, had plagued ABC for years).
+Although never able to surmount Search, Split Second kept decent ratings in that hour.
 Within two years, NBC replaced 3W's with a succession of short-lived games.

-Split Seconds 1972 entry completed ABC's most successful block of daytime game shows, which included Password, The Newlywed Game, The Dating Game, and Let's Make a Deal, a lineup which lasted for nearly two years.
+Split Seconds 1972 entry completed ABC's most successful block of daytime game shows, which included Password, The Newlywed Game, The Dating Game, and Let's Make a Deal, a lineup that lasted for nearly two years.

-However, the decline of its lead-in, Password, began to adversely affect the Nielsens of Split Second, and it was one of four game shows ABC cancelled between June 27 and July 4, 1975.
+The decline of its lead-in, Password, began to adversely affect the Nielsens of Split Second, and it was one of four game shows ABC cancelled between June 27 and July 4, 1975.
 After a week of 60-minute episodes of the soap opera All My Children, Split Second was succeeded by another soap, Ryan's Hope.
-All My Children did return to a full hour from late April 1977, continuing for the rest of its ABC run.
+All My Children, which took over the game show's timeslot, did return to a full hour from late April 1977, continuing for the rest of its ABC run.

 The winning contestant on the final episode lost the bonus game but was awarded the car anyway since he would have no opportunity to try again on a future show; the final $1,000 cash jackpot was split between the two runner-up contestants.

 Syndication: 1986–1987

 In early 1986, Monty Hall had expressed his intentions to retire from hosting game shows altogether.
 He had been hosting a revival of Let’s Make a Deal in syndication since 1984, and he planned on stepping down from the series and launching a daily human interest program distributed by Worldvision Enterprises called For the People, where Hall would use connections he had made over various philanthropic ventures over the course of his life to offer assistance to viewers.
 The idea was for Hall to hand Let’s Make a Deal over to another host (likely the show’s announcer Dean Goss, as Hall allowed him to preside over several deals during the year) and start For the People in the fall.
 Both programs were presented in January 1986 at the annual NATPE convention.
-However, not enough stations showed interest in either Hall’s creation or a third season of Let’s Make a Deal.
+Not enough stations showed interest in either Hall’s creation or a third season of Let’s Make a Deal.
 Hall and Hatos decided to revive their other hit from the 1970s and developed a new edition of Split Second, this time with Hall hosting, for a midseason premiere in December 1986.

 Although the show aired simultaneously in the United States and Canada upon its premiere, many more Canadian markets carried Split Second than their American counterparts.
-However, it was carried in at least one major American market, New York.
+It was carried in at least one major American market, New York.
 With the reappearance of episodes on Canada's GameTV, there have emerged some notable production differences for episodes aired in Canada: